pagong/cpy9-rp2040-demos/README.md

 # cpy9-rp2040-demos
-CircuitPython demos running on various RP2040 boards
+CircuitPython demos running on various RP2040 boards.

 ## Raspberry Pi Pico
 [This](media/Raspberry-Pi-Pico-H-details-7.jpg) is the original **Pico** with Micro-USB port and 2MB flash.